poladbachs/Commodity-Tracker/README.md

 # Commodity Logistics & Price Tracker

 ## Overview
-Commodity Logistics & Price Tracker is a demo tool for commodity trading firms.
-It delivers real-time analysis of commodity prices, simulated freight costs, effective price computation with the best shipping route, and live news integration—all in an interactive, modern dashboard.
+Commodity Logistics & Price Tracker is a high-performance demo tool for commodity trading firms.
+It provides real-time analysis of commodity prices, simulated freight costs, route logistics, effective price computation, and live news integration—all in one interactive dashboard.

 ---